 We need to speak up about mental health.
 When I was a little girl I tried to bargain with God for superpowers.
 Eat all of my vegetables?
 Win a superpower.
-Seemed like a good deal to me.I tested this theory at stoplights with all of the power my seven year old brain could muster.
+It seemed like a good deal to me.I tested this theory at stoplights with all of the power my seven-year-old brain could muster.
 If the light changed when I wanted it to, I considered it irrefutable proof of my hidden powers.

-There came a point when I realised that I no longer considered my bad feeling a gift.
+There came a point when I realized that I no longer considered my bad feeling a gift.
 It had grown into something uncontrollable.
 The bad feeling no longer felt like a warning.
-Instead it made me feel as if something terrible was – ALWAYS – about to happen.
+Instead, it made me feel as if something terrible was – ALWAYS – about to happen.
 The big, bad was just around the corner.
 And it didn’t come alone.

 I developed an unfounded fear of driving.
 I was convinced that I was somehow breaking the law or that there was something wrong with my car.
 Being around people drained me and if I couldn’t escape I became unjustifiably irritable, sometimes to the point of tears.
 I started avoiding any and all situations that pushed this uneasiness towards the surface.
 Most of my fears were irrational, but even my rational fears warranted severely inappropriate responses.
 I didn’t understand what was happening to me or why I felt the way I did.
 I had no way to cope, so I retreated further into myself.

 Around this time, I fell into a pretty deep depression.
 I had already isolated myself to the best of my ability, and even the simplest daily upkeep became impossible tasks.
 The only time I felt any relief was when I was asleep, so I started sleeping as often and for as long as possible.
 I was struggling with my self-confidence and the opinions of friends who I had pushed away.
 My parents referred to me as lazy.
 Selfish.
 All I wanted to do was hide.

 It was around this time I started seeking help for anxiety and depression.

 Two years and one therapist later, here’s what I learned…